Economics

 • Fiscal policy and supply-side policies

-Students should have achieved five GCSEs at grades 9-5 including a Grade 5 or above in English and Maths and Science.
+Grade 5 or above in GCSE English Language, Maths and Science.

 Paper 1 - Markets and market failure: students answer two questions.
 Section A – students choose one context from a choice of two; Section B – students choose one context from a choice of three.